corbettamarco/13ft/README.md

 A site similar to [12ft.io](https://12ft.io) but is self hosted and works with websites that 12ft.io doesn't work with.

+**Note**: This is a fork with additional features.
+Original project by [wasi-master](https://github.com/wasi-master/13ft).

+## Enhancements in this Fork

+- **PWA Support**: Full Progressive Web App implementation with Android share target integration
+- **Cloudflare Bypass**: Added cloudscraper fallback for sites with Cloudflare protection
+- **Service Worker**: Enables installation as a native app on Android
+- **Mobile Optimization**: Better mobile experience with share menu integration

 ## What is this?

 This is a simple self hosted server that has a simple but powerful interface to block ads, paywalls, and other nonsense.
 Specially for sites like medium, new york times which have paid articles that you normally cannot read.
 Now I do want you to support the creators you benefit from but if you just wanna see one single article and move on with your day then this might be helpful